Home/Administrative Law Lawyers In Calgary & Edmonton

 Professional Misconduct Hearings & Disciplinary Hearings

 Professional misconduct hearings and disciplinary hearings occur when a professional is accused of breaching professional standards or code of conduct in their own respective industry.
-Types of professional misconduct hearings heard for professions include:
+For example, the types of professional misconduct hearings heard for professions include:

 The AGLC, or Alberta Gaming, Liquor and Cannabis Board is the government body responsible for overseeing and administering the Gaming and Liquor Act.
-People often require an administrative lawyer for hearings on the refusal of a liquor or gaming licence, sanctions or suspension of a licence for an alleged breach, or cancellation of a licence.
+People often require an administrative law lawyer for hearings on the refusal of a variety of applications.
+For example, these include: applications for a liquor or gaming licence, sanctions or suspension of a licence for an alleged breach, or, lastly, cancellation of a licence.

 Municipal Tax Assessment And Appeals

 In most instances, if an individual or corporation wishes to appeal a tax assessment, it must first start at the local level.
 You must file the complaint with them.
-If denied, people often wish to hire an administrative lawyer to appeal the decision.
+However, if denied, people often wish to hire an administrative law lawyer to appeal the decision.

 Environmental Appeals Board

 The Environmental Appeals Board oversees a number of environmental issues that fall under various pieces of legislation.
 This includes the Water Act, Schedule 5 of the Government Organization Act, the Climate Change and Emissions Management Act and the Environmental Protection and, in addition, the Enhancement Act.
 The types of issues covered include licencing, remediation orders, administrative penalties, enforcement orders, environmental protection orders, approvals, etc..

 Most people know the administrative body that oversees an area that concerns them.
 In many instances, though, a person does not know where to look.
 In Alberta, the government lists all the boards and tribunals that govern provincially regulated matters.
 For example, the list of such agencies may be found on Service Alberta’s website.